leogoulartoli/css-animation-explorer/README.md

-# Getting Started with Create React App
+# Getting Started

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+First of all, make sure you're using node version 18+, then you can run:

+### `npm install`

 ## Available Scripts

-In the project directory, you can run:
+To run the project you can run:

 ### `npm start`